 We found that when looking within cohorts, tarsus length and the number of helpers were the most important predictors of telomere length in Seychelles warbler chicks.
 The tarsus effect most likely reflects the fact that in passerine birds tarsus length is correlated with age during the nestling stage (DAVE DO YOU HAVE A REF??).
 Telomere loss is most rapid early in life due to ongoing cell replication, and a negative correlation between telomere length and body size in early life is therefore expected (REF).

-However, ours is the first study to show that the presence of helping co-breeders has a beneficial effect on offspring in terms of their telomeres.
-In the Seychelles warbler the survival benefits of having helpers in the natal territory is well established (Komdeur 1994; Brouwer et al. 2012), and that this effect is detected in the telomere data is therefore encouraging.
+Ours is the first study to show that the presence of helperss has a direct beneficial effect on offspring in terms of their telomeres.
+In the Seychelles warbler the survival benefits to a chick of their being helpers in the natal territory is well established (Komdeur 1994; Brouwer et al. 2012), and that this effect is detected in terms of differential telomere lenghts is therefore encouraging.
 However, we found no evidence that tarsus length or the number of helpers was related to telomere loss - this is perhaps surprising as telomere loss is expected to be a better indicator of stress than telomere length per se (Boonekamp et al. 2014).
 Our (lack of) finding here is probably due to the limited nature of our longitudinal dataset, both in terms of sample size and resolution (i.e. time between sampling events).
-Seychelles warblers have not rarely been sampled multiple times within their first year of life, so much of the telomere shortening that occurs in early life will be missed with our sampling regime.
-It is likely, therefore that in this system the effects of environmental variation on telomere loss will only be detected when they are very strong, and that telomere length constitutes a better indicator of early life stress.
+Seychelles warblers are rarely sampled multiple times within their first year of life, so much of the telomere shortening that occurs in early life will be missed with our sampling regime.
+It is likely, therefore the effects of environmental variation on telomere loss will only be detected when they are very strong using this dataset.
+Thus telomere length in the cross sectional data constitutes a better indicator of early life stress.

 While the relationship between telomeres and mortality in adults has been established for some time (Cawthon et al. 2003), only recently has the link between early-life telomere dynamics and later-life survival been studied.
 In captive zebra finches, juvenile telomere length predicts late-life survival (Heidinger et al. 2012), and in wild bird populations early-life telomere dynamics have been linked to survival during the nestling-phase (Watson et al. 2015), and survival to adulthood (Boonekamp et al. 2014).
 Our results are, to our knowledge, the first to demonstrate that early-life telomere length is associated with later-life survival in a wild population.
-This effect can be seen at the individual level, and (to a lesser extent) at the cohort level, although the nature of the relationship varies according to to age class, and depending on whether cross-sectional or longitudinal data are used (Figs 5,6).
+This effect can be seen at the individual level, and (to a lesser extent) at the cohort level, although the nature of the relationship varies according to to the age class at which telomeres are measured, and depending on whether cross-sectional or longitudinal data are used (Figs 5,6).
 At the individual level, we found that telomere length in fledglings and subadults, but not chicks, was related to survival.
-This is unsurprising, as at the chick stage telomere length at the fledgling and subadult stage is likely to be the best indicator of early life stress (see also previous paragraph).
-The lack of correlation between population-level telomere length and lifespan is more difficult to explain, and given the sample size and resolution of the data, the replationship between population-level telomere loss and lifespan should be cautiously interpreted.
+This is unsurprising, as only by the fledgling orsubadult stage is telomere length likely to reflect the accumulation of early life stress (see also previous paragraph).
+The lack of correlation between population-level telomere length and lifespan is more difficult to explain, and given the sample size and resolution of the data, the relationship between population-level telomere loss and lifespan should be cautiously interpreted.
 Nonetheless, our data do support the general conclusion that early-life telomere dynamics are important indicators of early-life stress.